AdobeDocs/commerce-extensibility/src/pages/events/consume-events.md

 When an Adobe I/O event registration is created, the subscribed events will by default be added to an ordered list, referred to as the journal.
 These events can be consumed using a journaling endpoint URL that is unique to the registration.
 For more information on reading events from the journal, see the [Introduction to Journaling](https://developer.adobe.com/events/docs/guides/journaling_intro/).

+Events can also be consumed from the Journaling API using the [Adobe I/O Events SDK](https://github.com/adobe/aio-lib-events).
+See [Subscribe to Events Using Journaling](https://developer.adobe.com/events/docs/guides/sdk/sdk_journaling/) for details and sample code.

 ## Using a Webhook URL

 When creating or editing an event registration, a webhook URL can be registered.
 Doing so will cause subscribed Commerce events sent to Adobe I/O Events to be forwarded to the specified webhook URL.
 See [Introduction to Adobe I/O Events Webhooks](https://developer.adobe.com/events/docs/guides/) for more details.